holidaycheck/tech-blog/_posts/2017-06-09-how-we-found-a-memory-leak.markdown

   external: 43177 }
 ```

-Here, we were only looking at the `rss` ("[Resident Set Size](https://www.dynatrace.com/blog/understanding-garbage-collection-and-hunting-memory-leaks-in-node-js/)") value, as this is the only value including the non-heap memory usage.
+Here, we were only looking at the `rss` ("[Resident Set Size](https://www.dynatrace.com/blog/understanding-garbage-collection-and-hunting-memory-leaks-in-node-js/)") value, as only this value includes the non-heap memory.

 Then, we started `sync-logs-to-stackdriver` basically via running `node index.js` on the command line and watching the output.
 If we saw that the `rss` value increased for several minutes without any upper border, we declared the application to have a memory leak.
 If the `rss` value was stable for several minutes, we declared the application to have no memory leak.